ChrisThoung/fsic/README.md

 ## How to...

-* install the package, in any of the following ways:
+* install the package, in any of the following ways (from the root of the folder):
     * `$ python setup.py install`
     * `$ pip install .`
     * `$ make install`